Medical Robotics 2 (4 ECTS)

 More information

-Assessment:
+Knowledge Assessment:

-Continuous Integral Control (CIC)
+Continuous Integral Control (CCI)

-Course Syllabus:
+Course Outline:

-This course will cover:
+This course unit will cover the following topics:

 • Geometric and kinematic modeling of various medical robots (rigid parallel robots, cable-driven robots, concentric-tube robots, flexible robots, etc.)